Cecil-Zhang/dairy_app/README.md

 ## Management command
 - Export Diary to PDF: `python manage.py exportpdf`

+## To set up scheduler job to export diaries as pdf
+1. `sudo crontab -e`
+2. Append `@monthly /path/to/venv/bin/python /path/to/dairy_app/mysite/manage.py exportpdf` to the crontab
+3. Then the first day in each month, all diaries in last month will be exported to `BACKUP_ROOT` configured in settings.py as pdf

 ## Local Run with uWSGI
 `uwsgi --http :8000 --module mysite.wsgi`